AngangGuo/COMP-2913/deliverables.md

 #### Submitting Projects/Final

-In [D2L](http://learn.bcit.ca), look for the React course, and select Dropbox.
+In [D2L](http://learn.bcit.ca), look for the React course, and select Assignments.
 There should be folders for each project.
 Ensure that you **do not include** the node_modules folder in your project when submitting.
 Zip your React app folder and name it {projectNumber}_{firstName}_{lastName}.
 Eg. project1_daniel_takeuchi.zip